ss4ws/ss4ws.github.io/_posts/2018-05-05-Reveal-Live.md

 This is [the fruit of labor of 2017-18 Praxis cohort](http://reveal.scholarslab.org/).

-_UVA Reveal_ is an Augmented Reality project connecting archival documents to public spaces on UVa Grounds.
-Augmented reality techniques allow us to overlay digital files to iconic places on our Campus exposing unheard or hidden stories of these places.
-Our vision is to enhance and contextualize how we experience our surroundings.
+_UVA Reveal_ is an augmented reality project connecting archival documents to public spaces on UVa Grounds.
+Augmented reality techniques allow us to collapse the space between library documents and specific locations.
+By overlaying, these documents on specific locations on Grounds we hope to reveal unheard or hidden stories.
+Our vision is to use AR techniques in order to enhance and contextualize how we experience our surroundings.